 Most of the behavior problems that I've witnessed stem from boredom and a lack of routine playtime.
 No one thinks twice about walking their dog every day, but many people fail to recognize that felines are stealth predators who need a regular outlet for that energy.
-A recent study suggested that cats prefer human interaction over food, but a closer look at the data demonstrated that what really attracted them to humans was the presence of an interactive toy.
+A 2017 study suggested that cats prefer human interaction over food, but a closer look at the data demonstrated that what really attracted them to humans was the presence of an interactive toy.
 One of their top choices is a wand-style toy with feathers, strings, or other prey-like attachments that evoke predatory behavior.
-Daily interactive play is a great way to bond with them when they’re not in the mood to cuddle—and to keep them fit.
-Try the Go-Cat Da Bird or any of Neko Flies interchangeable cat toys.
+Daily interactive play is a great way to bond with them when they’re not in the mood to cuddle—and will help keep them fit.

 Multiple studies have shown that just a few minutes a day of positive handling by humans helps kittens grow up to be friendlier and more trusting of humans.
 The ideal age to socialize kittens is when they're between 2 and 9 weeks old.
 One 2008 study found that shelter kittens that had been given a lot of "enhanced socialization"—additional attention, affection, and play—were, a year later, more affectionate with their owners and less fearful than other kittens adopted from the same shelters.